|

 for seniors living, there have been encroachments into bushland

-in the catchment that have resulted in elderly people living in
+in the catchment that have resulted in elderly people living

-protection, require that retirement living is provided with a wide
+for bushfire protection, require that retirement living is

-cleared area of land around each building - resulting in further
+provided with a wide cleared area of land around each building

-loss of bush.
+- resulting in further loss of bush.

 High

-Impact Recreation: Narrabeen Lagoon catchment's location within
+Impact Recreation: Narrabeen Lagoon catchment's location

-has made its bushland attractive for users of 4WD vehicles and trail
+disposable income has made its bushland attractive for users

-bikes.
-But, unfortunately, these uses are destructive and the impacts
+uses are destructive and the impacts need to be controlled.

 |